KutalaMohanPrasad/Mohan_COMP5800YDG_Research_Project/README.md

-# Area of Research - Chest X-Ray Scan reports
+# Area of Research - Chest X-rays to deduct various respiratory infections
 Training / Inference in noisy environments and incomplete data

 ## Instructor Information